steguess/Time-Series-Analysis-Earnings/README.md

 # Coca Cola Company - Quarterly Earnings per Share Analysis
-# 💹 Quarterly Earnings per Share from 1983 to 2009

 Quarterly earnings per share of Coca Cola Company from the first quarter of 1983 to the third quarter of 2009.

 ## <span style="color:darkred">📈 Box - Jenkins Methodology</span>

 **Coca Cola Earnings from 1983 - 2009**